pytchlang/pytch-tutorials/qbert/tutorial.md

 We use `broadcast_and_wait()` to make sure the block checking has happened before allowing Q\*bert to move again.

-If you try this now, it seems to work OK, but if you fall off then try again with green-flag, all the blocks are lit up already!
-We need to make sure each blocks starts off in its un-lit-up costume:

-{{< commit start-Block-with-unjumped-costume >}}

 ## Checking Q\*bert's progress

 This is now working quite well, but we need a way to tell whether